AxDSan/AxDSan/README.md

 ## Hello World!

-I am a software developer who likes to create and share useful tools for Windows users.
+I am a software developer and a reverse engineer, who likes to create and share useful tools for Windows users.
 One of my projects is KeyPose¹, an alternative to Mouseposé that highlights keyboard and mouse events on the screen.
 You can download the latest version of KeyPose from here².
-I also use GitHub Gist to store and share snippets of code that I find interesting or helpful³.
+I also use GitHub Gist to store and share snippets of code that I find interesting or helpful³. and love doing reverse engineering development projects...

 Feel free to check out my repositories and gists and let me know what you think.

 (1) AxDSan/KeyPose: An Alternative to 'Mouseposé' for Windows, - GitHub. https://github.com/AxDSan/KeyPose